RafadanaM/hololivechecker/README.md

 ## Usage:

-  localhost:5000/hololive?gen=hololivegeneration for all gen except all -OR- localhost:5000/hololive?gen=hololivegeneration&page=number for gen == all
+  - localhost:5000/hololive?gen=hololivegeneration (for all gen except all)
+  - localhost:5000/hololive?gen=hololivegeneration&page=number  (for gen == all)

-  hololivegeneration = jpzero, jpfirst, jpsecond, jpthird, jpfourth, jpfifth, jpgamers, enfirst, idfirst, idsecond, all number = basically a number
+  - hololivegeneration = jpzero, jpfirst, jpsecond, jpthird, jpfourth, jpfifth, jpgamers, enfirst, idfirst, idsecond, all
+  - number = basically a number

 ## Example:
-  To get JP first gen:
+  - To get JP first gen:
-   localhost:5000/hololive?gen=jpfirst
+    - localhost:5000/hololive?gen=jpfirst

-  To get all member(with pagination):
+  - To get all member(with pagination):
-      localhost:5000/hololive?gen=all&page=1
+      - localhost:5000/hololive?gen=all&page=1